liquidweb/liquidweb-cli/README.md

 - generatePassword <length>

-For example, to generate a 25 character password:
+For example, to generate a random 25 character password:

 ```password: "{{- generatePassword 25 -}}"```